pgurnig/aws-cli/README.md

 Scripts generally have two versions:

-- expository: typically not idempotent; these scripts illustrate concepts cleanly and clearly
+- basic: typically not idempotent; these scripts illustrate concepts cleanly and clearly with little or no error handling
-- idempotent: includes some error handling; this also introduces some additional complexity
+- idempotent: includes some error handling; this also introduces some complexity, but is likely a better script